NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/service-providers/kolide.md

 {{<render file="posture/_available-for-warp-with-gateway.md">}}

-Device posture with Kolide requires the Kolide agent and the Cloudflare WARP client to be deployed on your devices.
+Device posture with Kolide requires the Kolide agent and the Khulnasoft WARP client to be deployed on your devices.
 Our service-to-service posture check identifies devices based on their serial numbers.

 ## Set up Kolide as a service provider